DPhil in Population Health

 This is a six year (18 term) part-time research degree programme.
 Early submission is allowed from year five (term 13).

-Overseas part-time students may be eligible for Tier 4 student visas: for more information please contact the University's student visa service.
-This is not a distance learning programme.
+Overseas part-time students may be eligible for Tier 4 student visas: for more information, please contact the University's student visa service.
+The DPhil in Population Health is not a distance learning programme.